Oklahoma Mesothelioma Cancer Lawsuits

 Oklahoma Mesothelioma Verdicts and Settlements

-A Mesothelioma claim is a lawsuit filed on behalf of a victim or surviving family members because of hazardous exposure to asbestos.
+A Mesothelioma claim is a lawsuit filed on behalf of a victim or surviving family members due to hazardous exposure to asbestos.
 Here is a list of some noteworthy Oklahoma Mesothelioma Settlements and Verdicts.

-List of Oklahoma Mesothelioma settlements and verdicts listed in asbestos lawsuits, court documents, and news sources.
+List of Oklahoma Mesothelioma settlements and verdicts, as documented in asbestos lawsuits, court records, and news sources:

-• $6 Million was awarded to an Oklahoma mesothelioma victim who was exposed to asbestos while working as a laborer and contractor at homebuilding sites doing brake and clutch repair as an auto mechanic.
+• $6 Million was awarded to an Oklahoma mesothelioma victim who was exposed to asbestos while working as a laborer and contractor at homebuilding sites, performing brake and clutch repairs as an auto mechanic.

 • $4.6 Million was awarded to an 80-year-old Oklahoma Navy veteran and construction worker unknowingly exposed to asbestos on the jobsite.